zealvurte/owlls/README.md

 ## Contributing
 If you spot any issues in the data, please raise an issue or pull request to fix it, along with any supporting links if it's new/contradictory info.

-Code optimisations & suggestions and bug fixes are welcome, though performance is not a priority with this project (I don't even use this version myself).
+Code optimisations & suggestions and bug fixes are welcome, though performance is not a priority for this project.

 If there's interest, I may add support for other languages (at least as many as [the Overwatch League website](https://overwatchleague.com) supports) in the future.